Skip to main content

 Proceed by clicking "Create" button

 First, we will create the Origin Scale Set.
-Select the Resource Group, enter Virtual Machine scale set name, choose Region settings as follows.
+Select the Resource Group, enter the Virtual Machine scale set name, and choose Region settings as follows.
 Then click on "Browse all public and private images"

 In the window that appears, search for Ant Media Server and select the "Ant Media Server Enterprise 2.2.1" version.